 - Dropshipping allows the advantage of stopping sales of slow-moving goods or offering new products immediately.
 However, the other side of this perk is that you have no control over the inventory of your suppliers.
 If they run out of stock, it means you have nothing to sell to the customers you committed to.

 - Bulk pricing may seem like a drawback, but in truth, the lack of it is the hidden cost in this desirable form of business.
 When you compare the payments for a large stock of inventory and each item you sell, you will discover how you pay more for each individual item you sell.
 If you wish to make bigger profits in dropshipping, then you must manage to sell more products than you could have in a self-owned and self-stocked warehouse.

 - You are entirely responsible and answerable for any damaged, incorrect, unauthentic, and inferior quality goods your supplier delivers to the customers.
 In dropshipping, you deprive yourself of the personal touch that retailers with their own inventories enjoy.
 Due to this, you cannot attend to your customer’s problems as quickly as you like, and your brand’s customer service suffers a poor reputation.

 Pros and cons are a part of every business.
-One cannot determine that a business will be a success or a failure based on advantage or disadvantage it features.
+One cannot determine whether a business will be a success or a failure based on the advantage or disadvantage it features.
 If dropshipping works well for your business needs, nothing is stopping you from making huge profits in it.
 All you need is to arm your operations with the right parties and tools for foolproof dealings.